List of Mentors for NZSA Mentor Programme

 Genre: Creative nonfiction, memoir, fiction and poetry

 Siobhan Harvey is the author of creative nonfiction, memoir, fiction and poetry.
-Her eight books include the 2021 New Zealand Book Awards long-listed, Ghosts (Otago University Press, 2021).
-She was Highly-Commended in 2024 Bridport Memoir Award (UK), won 2023 Landfall Essay Prize and was shortlisted in 2023 takahe Monica Taylor Poetry Competition.
+Her nine books include the memoir, What We Remember, What We Forget (forthcoming, 2026) and the 2021 New Zealand Book Awards long-listed, Ghosts (Otago University Press, 2021).
+She was a category winner in the 2025 Memoir Book Awards (US) Highly-Commended in 2024 Bridport Memoir Award (UK), won 2023 Landfall Essay Prize and was shortlisted in 2023 takahe Monica Taylor Poetry Competition.
 Additionally, she was awarded 2021 Janet Frame Literary Trust Award for Poetry, 2020 New Zealand Society of Authors Peter & Dianne Beatson Fellowship, 2020 Kathleen Grattan Prize for a Sequence of Poems, 2019 Robert Burns Poetry Prize, 2016 Write Well Award (Fiction, US), and 2013 Kathleen Grattan Poetry Award.
 Her previous books include Cloudboy (Otago University Press, 2014 and, as co-editor, Essential New Zealand Poems (Random House, 2014).
 Her work has been selected three time for Best New Zealand Poems and she’s been a three time runner up in the New Zealand Poetry Society International Poetry Competition.
-Her work has been published in international and local anthologies and journals, including Acumen (UK), Arc (Ca), Asia Literary Review (HK), Feminine Divine: Voices of Power & Invisibility (Cyren US, 2019), Fourth Genre (US), Griffith Review (Aus), Strong Words #2: the best of the Landfall Essay Competition (Otago University Press, 2021), Stand (UK) and Tarot (NZ).
 The Poetry Archive UK holds a Poet’s Page of her work.

 Emma Hislop